TN666/batear/README.md

 | `SUSTAIN_FRAMES_OFF` | 8 | Consecutive frames to clear alarm |
 | `RMS_MIN` | 0.0003 | Minimum RMS — frames below this are skipped |

+## Current Status & Limitations
+This project is currently a **Hardware Proof-of-Concept (PoC)**.
+The DSP logic has been validated indoors using recorded drone audio signatures.
+It successfully detects rotor harmonics and triggers within the ESP32's resource limits.

+**Real-world outdoor challenges to be addressed:**
+* **Wind Noise:** Direct wind on the ICS-43434 mic can cause clipping and false positives.
+(A physical wind muff is highly recommended).
+* **Mechanical Noise:** Lawnmowers, leaf blowers, or certain vehicle engines may share similar harmonic frequencies and require threshold tuning (`FREQ_RATIO_ON`).
+* **Next Steps:** Gathering IRL outdoor data to refine the detection logic and potentially train a lightweight ESP-NN model.

 ## Project Structure

 ```